The International Trade Blog arrow Export Forms

 • The date can be written out in full or in any of the following formats: DD/MM/YYYY, DD.MM.YYYY or DD/MMM/YYYY.

-Proper training is required under federal and/or state regulations to handle dangerous goods and/or hazardous materials.
+In fact, proper training is required under federal and/or state regulations to handle dangerous goods and/or hazardous materials.
 (To understand the distinction, read the article Hazardous Materials vs. Dangerous Goods: What's the Difference?)
-This ensures that everyone who directly affects the safety of a shipment is knowledgeable in all the specific job-related functions that may directly apply to them such as identification, classification, packaging, marking, labeling/placarding and completing the appropriate shipping papers such as the IATA-DGD.
+This ensures that everyone who directly affects the safety of a shipment is knowledgeable in all the specific job-related functions that may directly apply to them such as identification, classification, packaging, marking, labeling/placarding and completing the appropriate shipping papers.

 You’ll find an explanation of the different types of hazmat training options that are available in the article, Training Employees Ensures Compliance with Hazmat Shipping Regulations.